Extreme Programming: Values, Principles, and Practices

-According to XP, the end customer should fully participate in development.
-The customer should be present all the time to answer team questions, set priorities, and resolve disputes, if necessary.
+As we already mentioned, according to XP, the end customer should fully participate in development.
+The customer should be present all the time to answer team questions, set priorities, and resolve disputes if necessary.

 This practice requires two programmers to work jointly on the same code.
 While the first developer focuses on writing, the other one reviews code, suggests improvements, and fixes mistakes along the way.
-Such teamwork results in high-quality software, faster knowledge sharing but takes 15 to 60 percent more time.
+Such teamwork results in high-quality software and faster knowledge sharing but takes about 15 percent more time.
 In this regard, it’s more reasonable trying pair programming for long-term projects.

 To deliver business value with well-designed software in every short iteration, XP teams also use refactoring.
 The goal of this technique is to continuously improve code.
 Refactoring is about removing redundancy, eliminating unnecessary functions, increasing code coherency, and at the same time decoupling elements.
 Keep your code clean and simple, so you can easily understand and modify it when required would be the advice of any XP team member.